 Submissions should be sent via the forms listed above, or by email to email@example.com.
 We will discontinue email submissions after this year.
 For email submissions, please follow the guidelines below:

 - SUBJECT LINE: Follow the format "SUBMISSION: [your genre]."
 If you are submitting a poem, the subject line will be "SUBMISSION: Poetry."
 If you're submitting several types of work, use "SUBMISSION: Multiple pieces."
 If you are unsure of your genre (such as if you're submitting a comic, or a work of fiction told in poetry), choose which you believe to be most appropriate, and we can later reach out for clarification.

-- BODY: Include your name, degree program or staff/faculty position, UW email address, the title of each submission, and a short biography (50-100 words).
-If you are an alumnus, use your personal email and mention your former degree program.
+- Degree program or staff/faculty position (If you are an alumnus, use your personal email and mention your former degree program)